JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - The edit surface uses authenticated requests against `VITE_API_URL` for upload, edit-set, delete-set, and delete-all operations.
 - The edit surface now refreshes the shared gallery state in place after mutations instead of forcing full page reloads.
 - Subject-tag editing on the edit surface now resolves the correct `subject_id` and preserves comma-separated tag input.
+- The edit surface now also sends full set storage paths for set-tag and set-order saves, keeps the tag modal on the shared API-base pattern, and preserves all-image deletions from the set editor instead of silently dropping an empty reorder request.
 - Backend thumbnail responses now reuse generated thumbnails in-process, reuse the loaded watermark buffer, and send `Cache-Control` plus `ETag` headers.
 - The backend now has additive cookie-session primitives alongside the existing bearer flow: `POST /api/auth/login` still returns a token, also sets an auth cookie, auth middleware accepts either bearer or cookie auth, and `GET /api/auth/session`, `GET /api/auth/me`, and `POST /api/auth/logout` are now implemented.
 - Google and Patreon OAuth now support clean cookie-session bootstrap through `?mode=session` and dedicated `/api/auth/google/session` and `/api/auth/patreon/session` entrypoints.